 - 7. What are other forms of post-conviction relief?

-- 8. If my petition is denied, can I file another one?
+- 8. If my petition is denied, can I refile?

-Post-conviction relief is when a defendant who has been convicted of a Colorado crime asks the court to vacate the judgment or sentence.
-Also called 35(c) motions, post-conviction relief gives defendants an opportunity to argue why his/her verdict or sentence was invalid.
+Post-conviction relief is when you ask the court to vacate your judgment or sentence.
+Also called 35(c) motions, post-conviction relief gives you an opportunity to argue why your verdict or sentence was invalid.
 The judge has full discretion over whether to grant the 35(c) motion.1

 Note that post-conviction proceedings are different from an appeal of a criminal conviction in Colorado.
-With appeals, the defendant asks a higher court – the appellate court – to review the case.
-Whereas with a 35(c) motion, the defendant seeks review from the same district court that handled the criminal case.2
+With appeals, you ask a higher court – the appellate court – to review the case.
+Whereas with a 35(c) motion, you seek review from the same district court that handled the criminal case.2

-For instance, people convicted in a trial court (such as Denver Criminal Court) may seek a direct appeal to the Colorado Court of Appeals and eventually to the Colorado Supreme Court.
-But people seeking post-conviction relief following a judgment of conviction in Denver Criminal Court would stay in Denver Criminal Court.
+For instance, if you are convicted in a trial court (such as Denver Criminal Court), you may seek a direct appeal to the Colorado Court of Appeals and eventually to the Colorado Supreme Court.
+However, if you are seeking post-conviction relief following a judgment of conviction in Denver Criminal Court, you would stay in Denver Criminal Court.

 2. What are the grounds?